 Rural Celebrations

-The rural Irish, especially the families who still speak Gaelic, usually indulge in some friendly horse racing after dinner, and many of them gather with their extended family or neighbors to enjoy singing traditional St. Patrick’s Day songs and to do traditional dances that go along with them.
+The rural Irish, especially the families who still speak Gaelic, usually indulge in some friendly horse racing after dinner.
+Many of them gather with their extended family or neighbors to enjoy singing traditional St. Patrick’s Day songs and performing traditional dances to accompany them.

-St. Patrick’s Day was an important religious holiday to your Irish ancestors, and it is still important in Ireland today.
-Knowing how your ancestors celebrated it, and how it is still celebrated in Ireland, is a wonderful way to get to know your Irish ancestors better, and to celebrate your Irish heritage.
+St. Patrick’s Day was an important religious holiday to your Irish ancestors and is still essential in Ireland today.
+Knowing how your ancestors celebrated it and how it is still celebrated in Ireland is a fantastic way to get to know your ancestors better and celebrate your Irish heritage.
 This St. Patrick’s Day, let your Irish flag fly proudly.